-Non-haemorrhagic stroke/SE was defined as the combined end points of: ischaemic stroke, unknown-type stroke, systemic embolism and TIA.
-Major bleed was classified by investigators according to the International Society on Thrombosis and Haemostasis (ISTH) definition (17).
-Major bleeds, including intracranial bleeds, were defined as a combined end point of haemorrhagic stroke and any major bleed.
-Minor/non-major clinically relevant (NMCR) bleeds that required transfusion or that occurred in a critical site were reclassified as major bleeds.
+Non-haemorrhagic stroke/SE was defined as the combined endpoints of ischaemic stroke, unknown-type stroke, SE, and TIA.
+Major bleed was classified by investigators according to the International Society on Thrombosis and Haemostasis (ISTH) definition.
+17 Major bleeds, including intracranial bleeds, were defined as a combined endpoint of haemorrhagic stroke and any major bleed.
+Minor/non-major clinically relevant bleeds that required transfusion or that occurred in a critical site were reclassified as major bleeds.

-Vascular disease included patients with peripheral artery disease or coronary artery disease (CAD).
+Vascular disease included patients with peripheral artery disease or coronary artery disease.
 Hypertension was defined as a documented history of hypertension.
-Chronic kidney disease (CKD) was classified by investigators according to the National Kidney Foundation

-Kidney Disease Outcomes Quality Initiative (NKF KDOQI) guidelines into two groups(18) moderate-to-severe, or mild or none.
-Congestive heart failure (CHF) was defined as current/prior history of congestive heart failure or left ventricular ejection fraction of <40%.
-Standard clinical definitions of stroke and TIA were used (19).
-ACS included unstable angina, STEMI, and non-STEMI.
+Chronic kidney disease (CKD) was classified by investigators according to the National Kidney Foundation Kidney Disease Outcomes Quality Initiative (NKF KDOQI) guidelines into two groups: 18 moderate-to-severe, or mild or none.
+Congestive heart failure was defined as current/prior history of CHF or left ventricular ejection fraction of <40%.
+Standard clinical definitions of stroke and TIA were used.
+19 Acute coronary syndrome included unstable angina, ST-elevation myocardial infarction (STEMI), and non-STEMI.

-The CHA2DS2-VASc score was the sum of points after addition of one point each for CHF, hypertension, diabetes, vascular disease, age 65-74 years, and female gender, and two points each for age $\geq$ 75 years and previous ischaemic stroke and systemic embolism (9).
-The HAS-BLED score was the sum of points after addition of one point each for uncontrolled hypertension (systolic blood pressure >160mmHg), moderate to severe CKD, cirrhosis, stroke history, bleeding history, elderly [>65] and heavy alcohol use (10) (fluctuations in international normalised ratios were not included in this study).
+The CHA2DS2-VASc score was the sum of points after addition of one point each for CHF, hypertension, diabetes, vascular disease, age 65-74 years, and female gender, and two points each for age \geq 75 years and previous ischaemic stroke and SE.9 The HAS-BLED score was the sum of points after addition of one point each for uncontrolled hypertension (systolic blood pressure >160 mmHg), moderate-to-severe CKD, cirrhosis, stroke history, bleeding history, elderly (>65), and heavy alcohol use 10 (fluctuations in international normalized ratios were not included in this study).